Welcome to the Degree Doctor blog - structured, practical guidance for qualitative PhD researchers.

 The academic job world is super competitive but these 5 tips will help you stand out from the competition!

-What goes in my dissertation findings chapter?
-Should I refer back to the literature or not?
+What goes in a qualitative PhD findings chapter?
+Should you refer back to the literature, or leave that for the discussion?

 How to Recruit Research Participants: Top tips for social science PhD students